strapi/documentation/docs/developer-docs/latest/setup-deployment-guides/deployment/hosting-guides/digitalocean-app-platform.md

 4. Click **Attach Database**.

 ### Configure environment variables for production-ready managed database
-Remove the previously added 'DATABASE_*' global variables added for connecting to the dev database, then set the following environment variables:
+Remove the previously added 'DATABASE_*' global variables added for connecting to the dev database, then set the following environment variables, inserting your database name (e.g. `db-postgresql-nyc3-1234`) in place of `dbClusterName`:

     | Variable name       | Value                          |
     |---------------------|--------------------------------|